TutsWiki/source/content/R/introduction.md

 tags: [R]
 ---
 ## What is R?
-R is a programming language that is gaining its importance in software development, machine learning and data sciences.
+R is a programming language that is gaining its importance in software development, machine learning and data science.
 R is free and open source software under GNU General public license and pre-compiled binary versions and libraries are also provided for various operating systems like MAC, Linux and Windows.
-R provides a software environment for Statistical Modeling of data, Exploratory data analysis, Graphics Representation and Reproducible Researches.
+R provides a software environment for Statistical Modeling of data, Exploratory Data Analysis, Graphics Representation and Reproducible Researches.

 ## Evolution of R
 R is considered to be the dialect of S language.
 S language was founded in 1976 by John Chambers and later on at Bell Laboratories as an Internal Statistical Analysis Environment with its implementation of Fortran Libraries.
 Earlier versions of the language failed in containing various useful functions for Statistical Modeling which led to the development of R language.
 R Language was founded in 1991 by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand, and is currently developed by R Development Core Team.